 Chapter 2019-43, L.O.F.
 (SB 7068), redirected the remaining General Revenue portion of base tax fees to the State Transportation Trust Fund.
-For the 2019-20 fiscal year, \$45 million shall be retained in the State Transportation Trust Fund, and the remaining funds shall be transferred to the General Revenue Fund.
-For the 2020-21 fiscal year, \$90 million shall be retained in the State Transportation Trust Fund, and the remaining funds shall be transferred to the General Revenue Fund.
+For the 2019-20 fiscal year, \$45 million was retained in the State Transportation Trust Fund, with the remaining funds transferred to the General Revenue Fund.
+For the 2020-21 fiscal year, \$90 million was retained in the State Transportation Trust Fund, with the remaining funds transferred to the General Revenue Fund.
 For the 2021-22 fiscal year and each fiscal year thereafter, all of the funds shall be retained in the State Transportation Trust Fund.